Albert Fink: Biography

-Born in Lauterbach, Hesse, Germany, he studied architecture and engineering at the polytechnic school in Darmstadt, and graduated in 1848.
+Born in Lauterbach, Hesse, Germany, he studied architecture and engineering at the polytechnic school in Darmstadt and graduated in 1848.
 He participated in the Revolution of 1848 in Frankfurt.
 In 1849, he emigrated to the United States.
 He found work with the Baltimore and Ohio Railroad as a draftsman, and became chief office assistant to Benjamin H. Latrobe.
-In this position he oversaw the design and construction of buildings and bridges.
-With the construction of the road between Cumberland, Maryland and Wheeling, West Virginia (then in the state of Virginia).
-Fink supervised much of the design, and oversaw the building of some of the first iron bridges in the nation, including that over the Monongahela River in Fairmont, West Virginia.
-It was this bridge that first implemented his design of the Fink truss, and was in fact in its time the longest iron railroad bridge.
+In this position, he oversaw the design and construction of buildings and bridges, including the construction of the road between Cumberland, Maryland and Wheeling, West Virginia (then in the state of Virginia).
+Fink supervised much of the design and oversaw the building of some of the first iron bridges in the nation, including that over the Monongahela River in Fairmont, West Virginia.
+It was this bridge that first implemented his design of the Fink truss and was, in fact, in its time the longest iron railroad bridge.
 With the completion of this portion of road, the section between Grafton and Parkersburg, West Virginia was commenced, and many of the bridges and tunnels of this route were also supervised by him.
-He was also during this time a consulting engineer of the Norfolk and Petersburg railway, which was at the time building the bridge at Norfolk, Virginia.
-He left the Baltimore and Ohio railroad in 1857 to become the assistant of George McLeod, chief engineer of the Louisville and Nashville Railroad.
+He was also, during this time, a consulting engineer of the Norfolk and Petersburg Railway, which was at the time building the bridge at Norfolk, Virginia.
+He left the Baltimore and Ohio Railroad in 1857 to become the assistant of George McLeod, chief engineer of the Louisville and Nashville Railroad.
 Under them he built numerous bridges, including the Green River Bridge in Kentucky, then the longest iron bridge in the nation, a bridge in Nashville, Tennessee over the Cumberland, and one over the Ohio at Louisville, Kentucky, which at one mile in length was the longest truss bridge of its time.

-During the Civil War he served in the road and machinery department as chief engineer and superintendent.
+During the Civil War, he served in the road and machinery department as chief engineer and superintendent.
 Many bridges were destroyed and roads severed during this period, and Fink led the operating force to repair damages and guard against disasters.
 Structural losses incurred were no less than half a million dollars in that day's monetary value.
 Fink meanwhile advanced quickly within the Louisville and Nashville Railroad, first becoming chief engineer.
 In 1865, he was appointed as general manager, and by 1870, elected vice president.
-The 1873 financial crises prompted him to study the cost of transportation, and subsequently published two pamphlets on the topic, officially known as "The Fink Report on Costs of Transportation."
+The 1873 financial crisis prompted him to study the cost of transportation, and he subsequently published two pamphlets on the topic, officially known as "The Fink Report on Costs of Transportation."